Brie-Wensleydale/gens-with-brie/README.md

 The better / newer workflows I post on CivitAI, here: https://civitai.com/user/slipperygem

-If things are old here, they're probably maintained.
+If things are old here, they're probably not maintained.
 I don't guarentee things will work here, but feel free to try things out!

 Cheese and have a good one!